<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 Let us now move on to a few powerful strategies on how to teach a child the alphabet:

-1. You have to read it aloud for your child
+1. You have to read it aloud to your child

 2. Make fun crafts for your child

-• Yes, anything that makes alphabets fun and imaginative for your child will work.
+• Yes, anything that makes the alphabet fun and imaginative for your child will work.
 So make crafts out of paper which invokes interest in them.
-Draw letters on them and read it to them; you can make this a daily routine for better memorizing.
-Make it in shapes of a ball, boat or umbrella, basically anything you can and convey the alphabets to them in a fun way.
+Draw letters on them and read them to them; you can make this a daily routine for better memorizing.
+Make it in the shape of a ball, boat, or umbrella, basically, anything you can, and convey the alphabet to them in a fun way.

 • You can directly cut out alphabets from paper and giving a color shade to them can excite your little ones.
-Or draw the alphabets a little larger and ask your kids to color inside them.
-There are coloring books available especially for this.
+Or draw the alphabet a little larger and ask your kids to color inside them.
+There are coloring books available, especially for this.

-• Make their favorite snacks in shapes of alphabets, so in this way you are introducing learning to them in every possible way.
-For example, if you can shape a 'C' out of carrot it can develop your child's connecting technique.
+• Make their favorite snacks in shapes of alphabets, so in this way, you are introducing learning to them in every possible way.
+For example, if you can shape a 'C' out of a carrot it can develop your child's connecting technique.

 3. Play Games with your child

-• Star playing with them by singing the alphabet song.
-This is one of the proven methods to teach your child about alphabets.
+• The star plays with them by singing the alphabet song.
+This is one of the proven methods to teach your child about the alphabet.
 First, sing it to them whenever you can, this can help them to get familiar with the song.
 Next, when you notice they are trying it on their own, sing along with them.
-Be supportive for them, when they get stuck anywhere in between you give a start and they will pick it up from there.
+Be supportive of them, when they get stuck anywhere in between you give them a start and they will pick it up from there.

-• When they get really good in reciting the alphabet song you can recite it from the back and see if they are giving it a try.
+• When they get good at reciting the alphabet song you can recite it from the back and see if they are giving it a try.
 This keeps them interested and you can know how well they have understood each alphabet.

 what age should child learn alphabet

-• Get a letter puzzle for them, which basically aims at placing alphabets in order.
+• Get a letter puzzle for them, which aims at placing the alphabet in order.
 This game can have a positive effect on your child's mind as they get to know the shapes of each letter very clearly.
 And when they finish the puzzle they get a sense of accomplishment that can boost their brain growth.

-We can assure you that these effectual strategies can aid you to promote alphabet learning in your child.
+We can assure you that these effective strategies can aid you in promoting alphabet learning in your child.
 So keep your worries aside and be a confident parent!